 Already claiming Child Tax Credit or Universal Credit

-If you are already claiming Child Tax Credit or Universal Credit and have 3 or more children when this change comes in, you will continue to receive a child element for each child.
-However, you will not receive an additional child element for a child born on or after 6 April 2017 if you are already receiving the child element for two or more children.
+If you are already claiming Child Tax Credit or Universal Credit and have 3 or more children born before 6 April 2017 you will continue to receive a child element for each child.
+However, you will not receive an additional child element for a child born after this date if you are already receiving the child element for two or more children.

 New claim for Universal Credit

-There will be exemptions which mean a child element can still be included for a child even if they are born after 6 April 2017 and you already receive two or more child elements.
+There are also exceptions which mean a child element can still be included for a child even if they are born after 6 April 2017 and you already receive two or more child elements.
 The exemptions include: